South Carolina Foreign LLC Registration & Certificate of Authority Guide

 Expert Note

-Maintaining an active South Carolina registered agent is a statutory requirement.
-Failure to do so may result in loss of good standing or administrative revocation of authority to transact business in South Carolina.
+Maintaining an active Rhode Island registered agent is a statutory requirement.
+Rhode Island Foreign LLCs must file an annual report each year with the Secretary of State.
+Failure to do so may result in loss of good standing or administrative revocation of authority to transact business in Rhode Island.

 Step 1: Confirm your LLC is active and in good standing

-Before submitting a South Carolina foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before submitting a South Carolina Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 South Carolina will not approve a foreign registration for an LLC that has been administratively dissolved, revoked, or is otherwise not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home jurisdiction

-South Carolina requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC’s formation jurisdiction.
+South Carolina requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC's your home state.
 The certificate should generally be dated within 60 days of filing the South Carolina application to avoid processing delays or rejection.

 Step 3: Appoint a South Carolina Registered Agent